England beating Australia makes record 138 caps ‘even sweeter’ – Sarah Hunter

 “You know who you are, you’ve been immensely amazing for me and have made me the person and player I am today, I couldn’t have achieved the 138 caps without you, so thank you everyone.”

-England head coach Simon Middleton remarked on the “difficult” conditions due to heavy rain in the first half, but said his side “managed the game brilliantly”.
+England head coach Simon Middleton remarked on the “difficult” conditions due to heavy rain in the first half, but said his side “managed the game brilliantly” as they extended their record winning run to 29 games.

 He added to ITV about his captain: “Sarah Hunter, record performance and that is so Sarah.
 It would have been so easy to get distracted but she turned it on.”

-Hunter’s fellow backrower Marlie Packer, who scored a hat-trick of tries, dedicated her player-of-the-match performance to two-year-old son Oliver.
+Hunter’s fellow backrower Packer dedicated her player-of-the-match performance to two-year-old son Oliver.

 “Everything about this is about him,” the Saracens flanker told ITV.